 So it becomes clear that—much like in the case of suicidal ideation—I felt like my life sucked and I wanted drastic change.
 Consequently I mistook my external reality for my internal one.
 I should’ve, then, been working on myself as hard as I was working on my escape plan.

 And being somebody afflicted with a condition that makes it possible to achieve the focus of the Hubble space telescope, getting to ER may have been tedious but it was far from impossible.
 A good thing, yes?

-Good can come from bad, certainly.
+Quite possibly.
+Good can certainly come from bad.
 So am I grateful for having bipolar disorder?
 For “being bipolar?”

 Ultimately, yes.
 This whole experience has given me a good handle on who I am.
 I’m not violent; not a savage sicko who needs to be outed to the community and isolated before I shoot up a school or Naval reserve center…and if I’m disturbed, it’s because I don’t want one single kid to have to go through what I went through, ever again.